SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

   in the Trad IRA.
 Also, we're continuing our campaign of doing annual partial Roth conversions, to get as much money put in the tax-free part of the portfolio before RMDs begin.
-That is, we're _diversifying the tax structure_ of the portfolio at the same time as the rst of this.
+That is, we're _diversifying the tax structure_ of the portfolio at the same time as the rest of this.
 - __Overall allocation:__ 40% stocks/60% bonds.
 - __US/International stock allocation:__ 40% US/60% international.
 This applies both to
   stocks in general and to REITs.
 It amounts to a moderate bias_away from the US._
 - __US/International bond allocation:__ 50% US, equally between intermediate Treasuries
   and TIPS, and 50% international.
 The international bonds are mostly government bonds of developed nations, with a currency hedge back to the dollar, as Vanguard recommends.
-- __Tilts:__ We tilt fairly heavily away from US Large Growth stocks, in favor of US small value stocks, international small stocks, and REITs both US and international (another form of value stock, really).
+- __Tilts:__ We tilt fairly heavily away from US large-cap growth stocks, in favor of US small-cap value stocks, international small stocks, and REITs both US and international (another form of value stock, really).